 Follow these links to view the Executive Summary and Full Report:

 - Renewable Energy and Wildlife in Maine (2019)—Executive Summary (pdf)

-- Wind Power and Wildlife – Full Report (pdf)
+- Renewable Energy and Wildlife in Maine (2019)—Full Report (pdf)

 Where do our wind and wildlife resources overlap?